The Clear Edge

 That’s what the Energy Audit Protocol does.

 Most founders have no idea which activities energize them and which ones drain them.
-They work through their days reactively, saying yes to whatever arrives, never mapping the energy impact.
+They work through their days reactively, saying yes to whatever arrives and never mapping the energy impact.

-Result: they improve their schedule for time efficiency while accidentally filling it with energy-depleting work.
+Result: they optimize their schedule for time efficiency while accidentally filling it with energy-depleting work.

 Here’s where that shows up.

-Why Energy Tracking Works (The Science Behind Depletion)
+Why Energy Tracking Works For Founders (Science Of Decision And Context Depletion)

 Most productivity advice ignores a fundamental truth: your brain runs on limited fuel.